-The firm saw total revenues of $859,526 for the three months ended Dec.
-31, 2018 compared to $995,226 in the same period of 2017.
+The firm said its revenues for the three months ended Dec.
+31, 2020 were $78.3 million compared to $62.9 million in the same quarter of 2019.

 The Chinese company will use the funds to accelerate the registration and commercialization of its NGS-based products for cancer screening and early detection.